Storyville Slayer: Timeline

-On February 13, 25-year-old Stephanie Murray's body was found in a small pond near the Bonnet Carré Spillway.
-Two days later, the skeletal remains of another young girl were found, whose identity was never ascertained.
-On April 2, two sets of skeletal remains were found in the canals, later determined to be of a young woman and a young man.
+February 13, 25-year-old Stephanie Murray's body was found in a small pond near the Bonnet Carré Spillway.

+February 15, the skeletal remains of another young girl were found, whose identity was never ascertained.

+April 2, two sets of skeletal remains were found in the canals, later determined to be of a young woman and a young man.
 Due to extreme decomposition, neither could be identified, and are referred to as "Jane Doe No. 5" and "John Doe No. 1".

-On July 3, the body of 32-year-old Michelle Foster, who had gone missing in New Orleans just days prior, was found.
-On October 19, the skeletal remains of a woman were found in a wooded area near a highway within the limits of Bridge City.
+July 3, the body of 32-year-old Michelle Foster, who had gone missing in New Orleans just days prior, was found.

+October 19, the skeletal remains of a woman were found in a wooded area near a highway within the limits of Bridge City.
 She was later identified as 28-year-old Stephanie Brown, who had no prior criminal record.

-On January 22, 1995, the body of 29-year-old impoverished mother of three Wanda Ford was found in a swamp near the I-55.
-During her lifetime, she had been arrested multiple times for theft and was a known drug addict.
-On the following day, the body of 39-year-old Sandra Warner was found in St. John the Baptist Parish.
-On January 25, the remains of 25-year-old Henry Calvin, who had gone missing months earlier from New Orleans, were found.
+January 22, 1995, the body of 29-year-old Wanda Ford, an impoverished mother of three, was found in a swamp near the I-55.
+During her lifetime, she had been arrested multiple times for theft and had a history of drug abuse.

+January 23, the body of 39-year-old Sandra Warner was found in St. John the Baptist Parish.

+January 25, the remains of 25-year-old Henry Calvin, who had gone missing months earlier from New Orleans, were found.

-On March 24, police found more skeletal remains under an overpass in Tangipahoa Parish.
+March 24, police found more skeletal remains under an overpass in Tangipahoa Parish.
 While the remains were determined to be female, authorities were unable to identify the victim, and she is listed as "Jane Doe No. 6".
 Her estimated age was between 25 and 35.

-On April 30, the bodies of two women were found in a swampy area near the I-55.
+April 30, the bodies of two women were found in a swampy area near the I-55.
 The victims were later identified as Karen Ivester and Sharon Robinson, 30 and 28, respectively.
 Autopsies determined that Ivester had been strangled, while Robinson had been beaten and strangled, but the presence of water in her lungs indicated that the cause of death had been drowning.

-On May 6, the body of 39-year-old Sandra Williams, who had been strangled, was found on a boulevard in New Orleans.
+May 6, the body of 39-year-old Sandra Williams, who had been strangled, was found on a boulevard in New Orleans.
 According to the official investigation, the murders ceased following her death.

 Eleven months after the final body was found, police discovered additional skeletal remains on April 8, 1996.
 She was later identified as 39-year-old Lola Porter, who had gone missing from New Orleans in 1992.
-Policemen later interviewed her friends and acquaintances, who stated that she had been cohabiting with a white male who vanished shortly after Porter went missing.
+Police later interviewed her friends and acquaintances, who stated that she had been cohabiting with a white male who vanished shortly after Porter went missing.